 After the Root Canal Procedure

-You may experience some temporary sensitivity to hot and cold temperatures.
+You may experience some temporary sensitivity to hot and cold foods.
 This is normal and should resolve within a few weeks.

 Good oral hygiene is essential after a root canal procedure.
 Be sure to brush and floss regularly and see your dentist for regular checkups.
 With proper care, your root canal-treated tooth can last a lifetime.